mollypabst/Deploy_EC2_Instance/README.md

 ```
 Enter the IAM User access key and secret key when prompted, as well as the default region and default output format if you wish.

-If you need to attach policies, refer follow these steps
+If you need to attach policies, refer to these steps
 1. Go to the IAM Dashboard
 2. Click users on the left-hand side and click your username
 3. Click "Add permissions" and select "Attach existing policies directly"